 Fdupe is a small Perl script which recursively scans directories and finds any duplicate files.

-a program for identifying or deleting duplicate files residing within specified directories
+FDUPES is a program for identifying or deleting duplicate files residing within specified directories.

 Fgr is a small and simple application that finds files and pipes the result to grep in order to refine the search based on content.